 Yes, it is true that you may need to make different adjustments than you would with a full -sighted dog but it doesn’t mean that these have to be a problem or that your dog can’t live just as full and happy a life as a dog that can see.

 For dogs that are born blind, they will never have known any different and so they have the easiest time of it.
 Dogs that lose their sight gradually also have the time to get used to the changes over time.
-For dogs that lose their sight suddenly, they have the most adjusting to do but with time, patience and encouragement from their owners they will learn to adjust.
-The key is to help make your dog feel safe and to trust you.
+For dogs that lose their sight suddenly, they have the most adjusting to do but with time, patience and encouragement from their owners the blind dog will learn to adjust.
+The key is to help make your blind dog feel safe and to trust you.

 There is no reason why a blind dog should not be able to live just as full and enjoyable life as a sighted on